 I had survived all the sh*t the world had thrown at me.

-I not only wasn’t an addict, but I was successful.
+Not only wasn’t I an addict, but I was successful by normal standards.

 I had great kids, a loving spouse, a house, and people who loved me.